-(a) a command, other than Test I/O and No-Op, generates an initial status byte of zero for the storage control unit and device that generated the unit check.

-(b) a selective reset occurs for the storage control unit and device that generated the unit check.

-(c) a system reset occurs.
+- (a) a command, other than Test I/O and No-op, generates an initial status byte of zero for the storage control unit and device that generated the unit check. - (b) A selective reset occurs for the storage control unit and device that generated the unit check. - (c) a system reset occurs.

 The purpose of the contingent connection is to maintain the integrity of the sense bytes that supply further information as to the cause of the unit check status.
 Thus, if a command received for a device other than the contingently connected one, the storage control unit responds with a busy status to indicate control unit busy.
-This also applies to any command received on the other channel accesses (i.e. four channel switch feature) to the storage control unit.
+This also applies to any command received on the other channel accesses (i.e., four channel switch feature) to the storage control unit.

 3.2 Sense Information.
-As described in BSR X3.67, ANS I/O Channel Interface Specification, sense bytes are used to supplement information contained in the status byte (see Section 2.7 of BSR X3.67).
-In general, sense information is fundamentally related to the design, operating features and performance characteristics associated with a particular class of I/O device.
-Since this standard is applicable to a variety of rotating mass storage subsystem designs, covering a wide range of storage capacities and data rates, it addresses only those items of sense information common to all applicable equipment.
-Further details on the interpretation of information contained in the sense bytes are prescribed in separate standards, each pertaining to a particular device performance grouping or classification.
+As described in the I/O Channel Interface specification, FIPS 60 (Section 2.7), sense bytes are used to supplement information contained in the status byte.
+In general, sense information is fundamentally related to the design, operating features, and performance characteristics associated with a particular class of I/O device.
+Since this standard is applicable to a variety of rotating mass storage subsystem designs, covering wide range of storage capacities and data rates, it addresses only those items of sense information common to all Further details on the interpretation of information applicable equipment. contained in the sense bytes are described in separate standards, each pertaining to a particular device performance grouping or classification.
+Certain of these standards have been published in a separate report, a supplement to this document, entitled Additional Operational Specifications for Variable Block Rotating Mass Storage.
+As newly developed groupings or classifications become generally accepted, the separate report will be revised to include them.

 3.2.1 Sense Information Length.
 All of the rotating mass storage subsystems for which this standard is applicable provide for the generation of 24 bytes of sense information that describe any unusual conditions detected during the last operation of the subsystem as well as the actual state of the I/O device involved.
 The sense information is stored in the subsystem and is transmitted to the channel in response to any of the sense commands (see Section 2.6).
-The sense information is cleared from the subsystem upon acceptance of any command other than Test I/O or No-Op or by a systems reset of the control unit.
+The sense information is cleared from the subsystem upon acceptance of any command other than Test I/O or No-op or by a systems reset of the control unit.

 3.2.2 Sense Information Formats.
 The first eight bytes (0-7) of sense information provide high level information concerning general subsystem status and condition.
 Sense byte 7 also identifies one of seven different formats, numbered 0-6, by which the remaining bytes 8-23 are to be interpreted.
-Three of these formats, numbered 0, 2 and 3, are employed for reporting manufacturer-related maintenance and diagnostic information.
-The remaining four formats, numbered 1, 4, 5 and 6, are employed for reporting specific subsystem and device-dependent conditions or states.
-Further details regarding the definition of these seven formats as well as the specifications for their contents are provided in separate standards for each of the established rotating mass storage device performance classifications.
+Three of these formats, number 1, 2, and 3, are employed for reporting manufacturer-related maintenance and diagnostic information.
+The remaining four formats, numbered 0, 4, 5, and 6, are employed for reporting specific subsystem and device-dependent conditions or states.
+Further details regarding the definition of these seven formats as well as the specifications for their contents are described in separate standards for each of these standards have been published in a separate report, a supplement to this document, entitled Additional Operational Specifications for Variable Block Rotating Mass Storage.
+As newly developed groupings or classifications become generally accepted, the separate report will be revised to include them.